sdbtools/void-pi/README.md

     - IA32 (32-bit) is currently unsupported.
 - EFISTUB
     - The kernel and initramfs files are located in the EFI system partition (aka ESP).
+    - btrfs is not supported.
+- Gummiboot
+    - The kernel and initramfs files are located in the EFI system partition (aka ESP).
+    - btrfs is not supported.
 - Multi-device support
     - Multi-device configurations are available with BTRFS and LVM.
 - Additional software